sonyal/FitnessTracker/README.md

 - Created the Tutorial search bar with its functionality
 - Added a proxy that validates the input for the search bar
 - Created 4 tests to test for the input functionality
+- Sprint 2
+- Made test for frontend such as test_app
+- Created Cardio workout code for backend
+- Created Html files for the cardio schedule
+- Modified app.py to include cardio workout

 ### John Blanco
 - Static webpages for exercise Tutorials